neologd/neologd-solr-elasticsearch-synonyms/README.md

     - One of the largest Japanese OSS synonyms file
 - Update process of this synonyms file will semi-automatically run on development server.
     - I'm planning to update this synonyms file at the timing of updating a orthographic variant dictionary of mecab-ipadic-NEologd.
+- The location of symbolic link to recent synonyms file is permanent
+    - When you will updating synonyms file, it's unnecessary to update a configure file of search server.

 ### Cons
 - Can't distinguish between orthographic variant of nouns and same spelling homonyms.